bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 75°
-- Drizzle
+- Light Rain
-- 72% humidity
+- 79% humidity
-- 13 mph wind
+- 14 mph wind
-- 92% cloud cover
+- 99% cloud cover
 - 22 AQI 🟩
+- 0.01 inches of rain in the past 24 hours
-- 1.94 inches of rain expected in the next 48 hours
+- 0.92 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>